-A seminar designed to introduce the topic of management science and to study some of the models in operations research.
+BUS 695.
+Seminar in Operation Analysis.
+(4).
+A seminar designed to introduce the topics of management science and to study some of the models in operations research.
 Emphasis is on decision-making through the use of such problem-solving models, with attention given to specific applications.
 The student is presumed to have had prior exposure to undergraduate algebra, statistics, and economics courses or equivalent experience.